npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Fri, 21 Jun 2024 16:43:48 +0530
 ### [Why are Kuno's cheetah trackers on strike?](https://www.firstpost.com/explainers/kuno-cheetah-trackers-strike-13784707.html)

-Article found but Couldn't summarize
+About 30 cheetah trackers at Madhya Pradesh's Kuno National Park have gone on strike, citing both religious and financial concerns.
+They refuse to kill goats and buffaloes to feed the cheetahs, as it conflicts with their beliefs.
+They also demand better pay, highlighting the challenging and sometimes dangerous nature of their work, which includes tracking cheetahs 24/7.

-About 30 villagers, who were employed to track and monitor cheetahs 24x7 at Madhya Pradesh’s Kuno National Park, have gone on strike.
-They refuse to kill domestic animals like goats to feed the cats and say they are paid very little for their exhausting work
+The strike has temporarily disrupted cheetah monitoring efforts, but officials believe the existing staff can manage for now.
+Kuno National Park officials are exploring alternatives to address the trackers' concerns, including sourcing pre-cut meat from authorized vendors.

 Fri, 21 Jun 2024 16:26:34 +0530
 ### [Explained: How heat affects your smartphone and how to keep it safe](https://www.firstpost.com/explainers/how-heat-affects-your-smartphone-and-how-to-keep-it-safe-13784430.html)